GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Heanswyrd**, $205, 5 lb.
 Greatsword
-An emerian sword dsign that is pretty commonly attributed to heroes and mythological figures.
+An emerian sword design that is pretty commonly attributed to heroes and mythological figures.
 The reach is only 2 yards.
 If user has any training with greatswords and longsword, it can be used as either.

 **Khopesh**, $135, 2.75 lb.
 Longsword